Notice of Pre-AIA or AIA Status

 As per claim 16, Spathis further evidenced by Taylor discloses all of the limitations of claim 1.
 Spathis fails to disclose the following; Fermanian however does disclose:

-the system of claim 1, wherein the processing module comprises: an encoder for building a point or a distribution of probability in a latent space using the temporal sub-scores, and neural ODEs predicting the evolution of said point or said distribution of probability and/or the evolution of the temporal sub-scores using an ordinary differential equation is taught in the § 2.1 From discrete to continuous time on p.
+the system of claim 1, wherein the processing module comprises: an encoder for building a point or a distribution of probability in a latent space using the temporal sub-scores, and neural ordinary differential equations (ODEs) predicting the evolution of said point or said distribution of probability and/or the evolution of the temporal sub-scores using an ordinary differential equation is taught in the § 2.1 From discrete to continuous time on p.
 3-4 and § 5 Discussion and conclusion on p.
 10 (teaching on replacing a RNN with a neural ODE when modeling sequential, time series data).

 It would have been obvious to one of ordinary skill in the art at the time of the invention to replace the recurrent neural network of Spathis with the improvement discussed in the neural ODE of Fermanian with the predictable results of the neural ODE being “better at learning long-term dependencies” (Fermanian in the § Introduction on p.
 1) as needed in Spathis.